PriyankGodhat/etabs-mcp-server-local-embeddings/readme.md

 ## License

-This project is currently provided without an explicit open-source license.
-Please be mindful of standard copyright laws.
-If you intend to distribute or modify this code significantly, consider adding an appropriate open-source license (e.g., MIT, Apache 2.0) by creating a LICENSE file in the repository root.

-Remember that any license you choose applies only to the code in this repository, not to the ETABS documentation itself.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Remember that this license applies only to the code in this repository, not to the ETABS documentation itself.

 ---